SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Getting_started_with_basic_shapes.md

 1. Open DataMiner Cube and connect to your system.

    > [!TIP]
-   > If you have created a new DaaS System for this tutorial, see [Accessing a newly created DMS for the first time](xref:Accessing_a_new_DMS) for detailed info.
+   > If you created a new DaaS system for this tutorial, refer to [Accessing a newly created DMS for the first time](xref:Accessing_a_new_DMS) for more information.

 1. Open your Microsoft Platform element on the Visual page.

 1. Right-click the Visual page and select *Set as active \<element name> element Visio file* > *New blank*.

-1. In the dialog box asking whether you want to assign a new drawing, click *Yes*.
+1. In the *New Visio file* pop-up window, click *Yes*.

 At this point, your Microsoft Visio application should start up automatically, and you can start modifying your new Visio file.

 ## Step 2: Set up an element alarm color LED shape

-1. Remove all shapes from your Visio page by pressing CTRL+A and then Delete.
+1. Press CTRL+A followed by the delete button to remove all shapes from your Visio page.

-1. In the ribbon at the top, go to the *Tools* section of the *Home* tab, and select the ellipse.
+1. Navigate to the *Home* tab of the ribbon and select the downward arrow next to the rectangle in the *Tools* section.

-1. Draw a circle on your page by clicking and dragging the mouse on it while this tool is selected.
+1. Select *Ellipse* from the dropdown list, and draw a circle on your page by clicking and dragging the mouse on it.

    ![Add ellipse to Visio page](~/user-guide/images/AddEllipseToVisioPage.gif)